Last updated February 25, 2020 by Philip Ruth

 Q: What can I expect to be covered?

 A: Coverage depends on the extended warranty you’ve selected, and so it is essential for you to perform a full review of the components covered before signing on the dotted line.
-If you’re doing this at the dealer, take a break away from the urgency of the deal to carefully consider the coverage offered.
+If you’re doing this at the dealer, take a break from the urgency of the deal to carefully consider the coverage offered.
 Take your time to read everything thoroughly and don’t sign anything until you’re done.

 Q: Can I buy an extended warranty after buying a car?

 A: Yes.
-It is not a decision that must accompany your purchase.
-That’s unless you want to fold the cost of the contract into your financing, which is the main benefit of signing up for it at the point of sale.
+You can buy an extended warranty at any time.
+(That’s unless you want to fold the cost of the contract into your financing, which is the main benefit of signing up for it at the point of sale. )

 Q: Are extended warranty prices negotiable?

 A: Yes, the prices of extended warranties are generally negotiable, though it is extremely unlikely that the dealer representative will start that discussion.
 Go ahead and poke that bear - see if there’s a better price waiting in the wings.

 Also consider calling a time-out, so you can fire up your smartphone and get some competing quotes.
 As you do your research whilst sipping the complimentary coffee, you may find the dealer becoming more flexible on its offering’s asking price.

 Q: Do I really need an extended warranty?